 Interferon gamma (Actimmune) is a drug that is approved for treatment of other rare diseases - chronic granulomatous disease (CGD) and severe, malignant osteopetrosis.

 Dr. Testi is doing a pilot study of interferon gamma in FA patients.
 This study will evaluate the safety and tolerability of multiple doses of interferon gamma in individuals with FA, and they will also be looking to see if there is a change in frataxin levels in patients.
 This study should be completed later in 2014.

 In addition, Dr. David Lynch, Principal Investigator of the Collaborative Clinical Research Network in FA Initiated an open-label study of IFNɤ in late 2013.
-This study will evaluate safety, tolerability and efficacy in children with FA.
+This study evaluated safety, tolerability and efficacy in children with FA.
 The study was fully enrolled and the treatment phase was completed in April 2014.
 FARA funded funding this study and Vidara Pharmaceuticals generously donated study drug.
-The study results are being analyzed and should be published and presented in the fall of 2014.